What Happens If You Are Partially At Fault for Your Lawsuit?

 Florida operates under a law that is called "Pure Comparative Negligence."
 Since 1973, a party can sue for their injuries unless he was 100% at fault.
 That means if you were 80% at fault and the defendant was 20% at fault, you still have a lawsuit.
 However, the amount of recovery will be reduced by your proportionate fault.
 Therefore, if a jury delivers a verdict of $100,000 in the above example, you can only recover $20,000 since you contributed 80% to the accident.

 However, it is often quite difficult to prove fault in personal injury cases.
-In order to prove the fault, eye witnesses, photos, and video footage play an impactful role to do so.
+To prove the fault, eyewitnesses, photos, and video footage play an impactful role to do so.
 Furthermore, statements that are said to an insurance company can be used to prove fault on the part of the plaintiff.
 For this reason, we suggest to read this article and avoid doing these six things.

 How do I prove my Lawsuit in Florida?

 Most personal injury lawsuits are proved by negligence, while there are some exceptions.
-In order to prove negligence, the plaintiff must show:
+To prove negligence, the plaintiff must show:

-- The defendant had a duty of certain standard of care to the plaintiff
+- The defendant had a duty of a certain standard of care to the plaintiff

 - And the defendant breached that duty of care